godfat/rest-gw2/README.md

     gem install rest-gw2 rack jellyfish
-    gem install dalli     # if you have memcached gem install lru_redux # if you don't have memcached
+    gem install dalli     # if you have memcached gem install lru_redux # if you don't have memcached gem install puma      # for a faster server which also works for JRuby gem install yahns rack-handlers # slightly faster than puma, CRuby only

 ## SYNOPSIS: